 Test Your Internet Connection

-An internet speed test is quick and easy, and will tell you what your download and upload speeds are, as well as the ping rate, or latency.
+An internet speed test is quick and easyand will tell you your download and upload speeds, as well as latency (ping).
 Check out our guide on speed test results if you need help interpreting them.
 We recommend running a speed test once a month to monitor your internet connection.

 Find how much Internet Speed do you need